lloydsparkes/linode-api/README.markdown

 #Linode C# Api

-Written as a Asynchronous Portable Class Library - as I am working on a WP7 and Windows 8 Metro App for Linode
+Written as a Asynchronous Portable Class Library - as I am working on a WP7 and Windows 8 Metro App for Linode.

+It is designed to be very simple, so is just Objects and Static Method Calls which perform the API Calls.

 Should work across: